For Adenomyosis (uterine endometriosis)

 - Virtually no adhesion or scar formation has been found.
 But in surgery adhesions are common.

-- Adenomyosis and if fibroids are present in uterus are treated at together in one sitting, which is not the case with surgery.
+- Adenomyosis and all fibroids if present in uterus are treated all together in one sitting, which is not the case with surgery.

 - The overall successes rate is about 95%.